 The other "failing" is that switching input sources from the two digital and one analogue input, is a physical switch rather than on the remote as usual, so you may have to get off your arse and change this from time to time.
 Other models have a PS/2 keyboard socket on the front for easy naming of tracks.
 This doesn't, so you can either press lots of buttons to name your tracks, oh so slowly, or you can buy Sony's overpriced RMD11 remote control keyboard.
 Can someone invent a way to send the IR. codes from a gadget that plugs into a PC or PC keyboard please?

-couldn't.
-It looks nice and sounds even better.
+looks nice and sounds even better.
 Just buy one.
+Or maybe

 for this too.